 VA Geographic area > Europe > Portugal

-M Social sciences, economics, law and crime > Social condition > Homelessness > Homeless services
+MA-ML Social science, culture and community > Social condition > Homelessness > Homeless services

 R Research > Type of research study > Research involving two or more groups > Cross-cultural study

-M Social sciences, economics, law and crime > Government and politics
+MP-MR Policy, planning, economics, work and social services > Government and politics

 Repository Staff Only: item control page